In this guide

-Prediction markets and sports betting both enable you to generate returns by accurately forecasting future events.
-However, they rest on entirely different financial foundations.
-For experienced forecasters, the gap in expected value is substantial.
+Both prediction markets and sports betting enable you to generate returns by accurately forecasting upcoming events.
+However, they function according to entirely different financial models.
+For experienced forecasters, this distinction translates into substantial differences in long-term profitability.

 The Core Economic Difference

-Sports betting operates with the bookmaker establishing odds that incorporate a vigorish (vig) ranging from 5-10%.
-This mechanism ensures the aggregate implied probability of all possible outcomes totals 105-110% — that surplus "juice" flows to the sportsbook irrespective of the outcome.
+Sports betting operations establish odds with an embedded vigorish (vig) ranging from 5-10%.
+This structure means the combined implied probabilities of all possible outcomes total 105-110% — the surplus "juice" flows directly to the sportsbook irrespective of the outcome.

 Direct Comparison